oven-sh/bun/docs/project/building-windows.md

 Here are the extra steps I ran on my fresh windows machine (some of these are a little opiniated)

-- Change user to a local account (set username to `window` and empty password)
+- Change user to a local account (set username to `window` and 'bun!')
-  - (Empty password will disable the password and auto-login on boot)
 - Set Windows Terminal as default terminal
 - Install latest version of Powershell
 - Display scale to 100%